 Once you have a completion date, it’s time to focus on your move.
 Lists can help to keep you on track, and you’ll feel like you have accomplished something as the list gets visibly shorter.
 With this in mind, we've prepared a useful checklist that you can tick off along the way.

-- Compile a list of people who you need to notify that you are moving, for example, utility companies, your doctor, phone bills, and TV license.
+- Compile a list of people who you'll need to notify that you are moving, for example, utility companies, your doctor, phone bills, and TV licence.

-- Cancel any services such as milk or newspapers.
+- Cancel any services or subscriptions such as milk or newspapers.

-- Think about your stocked-up food supply - you probably won't want to frozen food.
+- Think about your stocked-up food supply - you probably won't want to move with lots of frozen food.

 - Stock-up on tape, bubble wrap, marker pens and labels.

 - Start packing anything you can ahead of time.
-Begin with rooms which you use the least as you won’t miss the items.
-Seasonal items from clothes to decorations can be the first items to pack.
+Begin with the rooms you use the least as you won’t miss the items as much.
+Seasonal items such as clothes or decorations can be the first items to pack.

 - Don’t overfill your boxes, someone still needs to be able to lift them.